Building an employer community

 1 in 5 employees, state that money worries, have impacted their ability to do their job.
 Financial well-being is about having certainty, good management, capacity and confidence with money.
 With rising inflation and interest rates, these are under threat.
 1 in 3 employees are affected by financial pressures.
 This is the most common external cause of stress which shows an increase of 23% versus last year.
 This illustrates the global cost of living crisis, on employee well-being.
 (Champion Health: The Workplace Health Report 2023).

 The number of employees experiencing thoughts of suicide or self-harm, has increased from 8% last year to 9% this year.
 This means that in every 1,000 employees, 90 people have these thoughts – 10 more people than last year.
 Data shows little difference between male and female employees, having thoughts of suicide or self-harm – but what is significantly different, is that female employees are twice as likely, to access mental health support, in comparison to male colleagues.
 (Champion Health: The Workplace Health Report 2023).
 Research from the Samaritans reveals that middle-aged men, are more likely to die by suicide, than any other age group.
+Suicide in fact is the biggest killer of men under 45 years in the UK.

 Did you know that heart attacks are statistically more likely to happen on a Monday?
 Clinical investigation reveals that there’s a connection, between perceived psychosocial stress in the workplace and heart attacks.
 Psychosocial stress is related to circumstances, where we don’t feel as if we belong, that we’re not good enough and also feel excluded.